It’s a natural habit to brush our own teeth on a daily basis but somehow, we as pet owners often forget about the dental health of our pets.

 When implementing a dental care routine for their dogs, pet owners often have other questions as well.
 Here are answers to some of the more common dog dental care questions.

-Can I Use Regular Human Toothpaste on My Dog’s Teeth?
+What Can I Use to Brush My Dog’s Teeth?

 Human brushing pastes such as commercial toothpaste or baking soda should never be used on a dog’s teeth as the foaming agents and other chemicals can be harmful to your dog’s digestive system.

-Instead, visit your local pet store or veterinarian’s office for one of the special, flavored toothpastes created just for dogs.
-Pet toothpastes come in flavors meant to be palatable for your dog, such as beef flavor and peanut butter flavor.
+Instead, visit your local pet store or veterinarian’s office for one of the special, flavored toothpaste created just for dogs.
+Pet toothpaste comes in flavors meant to be palatable for your dog, such as beef flavor and peanut butter flavor.

-The Amerian Kennel Club has their own list of trusted toothpastes.
+The Amerian Kennel Club has its own list of trusted toothpaste.

 Your local pet store will also have special dog toothbrushes that help make brushing time easier for owners and dogs alike.